larose/optiverse/examples/integer_compression/problem.md

 Design and implement a compression algorithm for sorted 32-bit unsigned integers in Go by completing the two function stubs provided below.

-Your primary objective is to achieve maximum decompression speed (lower is better), while also maintaining a competitive compression ratio.
+Your primary goal is to achieve the lowest possible decompression time while also maintaining a competitive compression ratio and reasonable compression time.

-To be competitive, you must go beyond standard techniques such as Variable Byte (VByte), PForDelta, or VTEnc.
-You may draw inspiration from these and related schemes, but true innovation is required.
-Simply re-implementing known algorithms will not suffice.
+To be competitive, your solution must surpass traditional methods like Variable Byte (VByte), PForDelta, and VTEnc.
+Drawing inspiration from these or related techniques is allowed, but mere reimplementation is insufficient.
+True innovation is required.

+You are encouraged to explore novel approaches based on well-known general patterns, including but not limited to:
+    - Delta Encoding and Delta-of-Delta
+    - Bit-Packing and Frame-of-Reference
+    - Headerless or Self-Describing Formats
+    - Table-Driven and SIMD-Accelerated Decoding
+    - Block-based or chunked compression with skippable blocks

 ## Requirements